 - there are several different payment methods.
 Learn more about them on the passes page.

-- after your 30th day on Howrse, you can earn up to 1 pass every 30 days with a gauge that fills up depending on your daily actions while playing
+- after 30th day on Howrse, you can earn up to 1 pass every 30 days by filling a meter thanks to your daily actions while playing

 - you can win passes if you put your horses up for sale in exchange for passes and players buy them